 13 Excellent Fantasy Football League Ideas

 Back in my day, we had to wait until Saturday to watch cartoons.
+(It was inhumane!)
 And we’d get detention for passing notes because texting didn’t exist.
-And my Fantasy league was TD-only scoring.
+And my Fantasy league was Basic TD-only scoring.
 The Fantasy Football league ideas were few and far between back then!

+Basic scoring!
 That’s right.
-Barry Sanders averaged seven touchdowns over a 3-year stretch, making him a fleet-footed RB2 in Fantasy, averaging 42 points a season.
+Barry Sanders averaged seven touchdowns over a 3-year stretch, making him a fleet-footed RB2 in Fantasy Football, averaging 42 points a season.
+Can you imagine!?!
+He would have been a top-10 player overall in leagues today.

 We were barbarians, I know.

 But everything evolves, including Fantasy Football over the past 20 years.
-From adding points for yardage, to adding a third wide receiver, to adding a flex position, to drafting IDPs, to auctions, to survivor leagues — a Fantasy Football league is always being modified every five years or so.
+From adding points for yardage, to adding a third wide receiver, to adding a flex position, to drafting IDPs, to auctions, to survivor leagues, to two-QB leagues, to DFS — a Fantasy Football league is always being modified every five years or so.

 It’s time to start modifying again!